 - Advance equality of opportunity between different groups;

 - Seek to improve existing practices and embed new initiatives and enhance our equality and diversity activity.

-The trust’s commitment stems right from the top of the organisation with executive director, Julie Gillon chairing the trust equality and diversity steering group and our chair Paul Garvin and director of HR and education/company secretary Clare Curran as active members of the committee.
+The trust’s commitment stems right from the top of the organisation with executive director, Julie Gillon chairing the trust equality and diversity steering group and our chair Paul Garvin as an active member of the committee.

 The equality and diversity steering group has a cross section of representation from across the trust.
 Representatives from each directorate are invited to this meeting to provide an update on equality issues pertinent to their area, and present new ideas and developments they have embraced.

 The steering group is supported by the equality and diversity working group which comprises leads from each protected characteristic.
 The trust is a member of the regional equality, diversity and human rights group that meet monthly.
 Therefore ensuring any regional/national issues are fed directly from this group to the trust working and steering groups.

 Through these groups we have developed, implemented and monitored the protected characteristics as defined by the Equality Act 2010.